Glossary

 Tokens can be classified as fungible or non-fungible (NFTs, or non-fungible tokens), depending on the asset they represent:

-• Fungible token: the represented asset may be replaced by another of the same type, quality, and quantity.
+• Fungible token: the asset represented may be replaced by another of the same type, quality and quantity.

 Tokenization in different sectors